FactCheck-AI/.github/profile/README.md

 # Welcome to FactCheck-AI 👋

-**FactCheck-AI** is an academic initiative dedicated to advancing automated fact verification through the Large Language Models (LLMs).
+**FactCheck-AI** is an academic initiative dedicated to advancing automated Knowledge Graph (KG) fact verification through the Large Language Models (LLMs).

 We are part of the [Intelligent Information Integration and Analysis (IIIA)](https://iiia.dei.unipd.it/) research group at the [Department of Information Engineering (DEI)](https://www.dei.unipd.it/) of the [University of Padua](https://www.unipd.it/).